jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_simplex_install_kubernetes.rst

      source /etc/platform/openrc

 #.
 Configure the |OAM| interface of controller-0 and specify the attached
    network as "oam".
-Use the |OAM| port name that is applicable to your deployment environment, for example eth0:
+The following example configures the OAM interface on a physical untagged ethernet port, use |OAM| port name that is applicable to your deployment environment, for example eth0:

    ::